Heather Darwall-Smith, UKCP Accredited Psychotherapist

 My Approach

-I am a psychotherapist with a deep interest in the rich, often tangled relationship between sleep and the human experience.
-Whether it’s insomnia, circadian rhythm disruptions, nightmares, anxiety, trauma, addiction, or something else, sleep is where so much of life shows up.
+I have a deep interest in the rich, often complex relationship between sleep and the human experience.
+Whether it’s difficulty falling asleep, waking in the night, disrupted rhythms, or nightmares, sleep is where many of life’s challenges reveal themselves.

 Sleep is not just about rest; it’s a mirror of how we feel in our relationships—with others, with the world, and with ourselves.
 Our circadian rhythms, the cycles that guide our sleep and wakefulness, are deeply tied to how safe and connected we feel.
 When those rhythms are out of sync, it’s often a sign that something deeper needs attention.